Last Updated: April 4, 2024

 Secretary of State Salary:

-Clinton began dating her now-husband and fellow law student Bill Clinton in the spring of 1971.
-Shortly after she graduated from Yale Law School in 1973, Bill proposed.
-Clinton declined, but eventually agreed to marry him after they purchased a house together in Fayetteville, Arkansas, two years later.
+Hillary began dating fellow law student Bill Clinton in the spring of 1971.
+Shortly after Hillary graduated from Yale Law School in 1973, Bill proposed.
+Clinton declined but eventually agreed to marry him after they purchased a house together in Fayetteville, Arkansas, two years later.
 Today, this home serves as the Clinton House Museum.

 The couple tied the knot in their living room on October 11, 1975, during a Methodist ceremony.
 (Clinton has been a part of the United Methodist Church her entire life.)